tlentz/d2modmaker/README.md

 * [PlugY](http://plugy.free.fr/en/index.html) by Yohann Nicolas.
 * [MultiRes / BH](https://www.reddit.com/r/slashdiablo/comments/7z5uy1/hd_mod_and_maphack_new_release/) by SlashDiablo.

-# ModConfig
+# Options

 The mod config is located in `cfg.json`.
-You can change this config to your liking to produce a new `data` folder.
+You can change this config to your liking and run to produce a new `data` folder.

-## ModConfig Options
+## General Options
 #### SourceDir `string`
 * Specifies the directory the source text files are read from
 * If this is omitted, or set to "", the built-in 113c data files will be used.
+#### OutputDir `string`
+* Specifies the data directory to write files to.
+* If omitted it will default to creating the data file tree directly underneath
+* the current directory, i.e.
+#### MeleeSplash `bool`
+* Enables spawning of jewels that have the added property "Melee Splash"
+* If the Generator is enabled it can generate items with this property.
+* The Randomizer does not produce items with Melee Splash, so you'll have to use jewels.
 #### IncreaseStackSizes `bool`
 * Increases book of tp to 100
 * Increases book of id to 100